Atherfield

 Atherfield is a rural location in the south west of the Isle of Wight, UK.
-It includes the small settlements of Atherfield Green and Little Atherfield, as well as several farms, and is set in largely open farmland.
+It is set in largely open farmland and includes the small settlements of Atherfield Green and Little Atherfield, as well as several farms.
 To the south west it is bounded by the cliffs of Chale Bay and Brighstone Bay, which are divided by Atherfield Point.
 The south-eastern part of Brighstone Bay is also sometimes known as Atherfield Bay, and was the site of a former holiday camp, now demolished.

+Name

+The name means 'the open land of the family or followers of a man called Ēadhere or Æthelhere', from Old English Ēadhere or Æthelhere (personal name), -inga- and feld.
+The 1086 spelling shows the infulence on the name by the Normans.